rumpl/devoxx-docker/docs/05-cgroups.md

 }
 ```

-### Step 4: Add Process to cgroup
+### Step 4: Add process to the cgroup

-1. Add the process to the cgroup:
+Add the process to the cgroup:

 ```go
 func child() error {